 "It's a very localized treatment that allows us to treat the prostate, localizing the treatment to the prostate, hoping to minimize significant adverse events that may happen from the treatment," says Dr. Vargas.

-Talk with your health care professional to learn more about prostate screening and if it's right for you.
+Talk with your healthcare professional to learn more about prostate cancer screening and if it's right for you.

 For the safety of its patients, staff and visitors, Mayo Clinic has strict masking policies in place.
 Anyone shown without a mask was either recorded prior to COVID-19 or recorded in a nonpatient care area where social distancing and other safety protocols were followed.